Hannanparvez/tictok/README.md

 # tictok
-A simple tic tok game developed in python using Tkinter
+A simple tic toc toe game developed in python using Tkinter